Scalable Quantum Machine Learning via Multi-layer Fully-Connected Variational Quantum Circuits: Experimental Setup

-\textbf{Concrete Compressive Strength (Regression):} We utilize the dataset from \citet{yeh1998modeling} to predict concrete compressive strength based on $d=8$ quantitative input features (e.g., cement, water, age).
-The dataset consists of 1,030 samples.
-The task is treated as a standard scalar regression problem minimizing Mean Squared Error (MSE).

-\textbf{Red Wine Quality (Classification):} This task involves classifying wine quality based on physicochemical tests using the dataset from \citet{cortez2009modeling}.
-The input dimension is $d=11$ (features include acidity, sugar, alcohol, etc.), and the target is a categorical quality score with integer values ranging from 3 to 8 (6 classes).
-We treat this as a multi-class classification problem, optimizing Cross-Entropy Loss and evaluating performance using Test Accuracy, defined as:
+We evaluate FC-VQC on two low-dimensional diagnostic tasks: Concrete Compressive Strength regression and Red Wine Quality classification.
+These tasks are used to compare standard monolithic VQC, modular FC-VQC, and structure-matched DNN baselines in settings where monolithic VQC simulation remains feasible.

+\paragraph{Concrete Strength.} The Concrete Compressive Strength dataset~\cite{yeh1998modeling} contains $1{,}030$ samples with $d=8$ numerical input features.
+The task is scalar regression, and we train models using mean squared error (MSE).
+Performance is reported using the test coefficient of determination,

+\paragraph{Wine Quality.} The Red Wine Quality dataset~\cite{cortez2009modeling} contains $1{,}599$ samples with $d=11$ physicochemical input features.
+The quality score is treated as a six-class classification target.
+Models are trained using cross-entropy loss, and performance is reported using test accuracy,

+For both tabular datasets, we use a $70\%/15\%/15\%$ train/validation/test split.
+Input features are standardized using training-set statistics and the same transformation is applied to validation and test data.
+All reported tabular results are computed over five random seeds.